mopfun/credit-risk-classification/README.md

 ## Summary

-Within this challenge, I used logistical regression to run statistical analysis on how well the supervised machine learning model could predict the outcome of the loan variables being tested, health vs high-risk loans.
+Within this challenge, I used logistic regression to run statistical analysis on how well the supervised machine learning model could predict the outcome of the loan variables being tested, health vs high-risk loans.
 Like most regression models, I split my data into X and y variables, but rather than a simple two column data set that I could assign as the X and y variables, I grouped the data into a 'feature' (X) and 'target' (y) labels.
 The y variable usually consists of one column of interest where as the X variable consists all the other columns, excluding the y variable.

 In order to get the data set into the X and y variables, I created two datasets under the X and y df label to only include the columns of interest.
 Once those variables have been established, I used the train test split function to further split the new X and y data sets to utilize in the logistical regression model.
 This is just simply establishing X and y train and test variables to match the train test split function.